survivejs/react-book/manuscript/03_webpack_and_react.md

 ### Setting Up `Note`

 We also need to define the `Note` component.
 In this case, we will just want to show some text like `Learn Webpack`. `Hello world` would work if you are into clichés.
+Given the component is so simple, we can use React's function based component definition:

 **app/components/Note.jsx**